shivam5992/dupandas/README.md

 For fast computations, dupandas uses lucene based text indexing.
 In the input_config, if "indexing" = True, then it indexes the dataset in RAMDirectory which is used to identify and search similar strings.
 Check out the instructions of installing PyLucene below.

-The good part of dupandas is that it's Matchers and Cleaner functions can be used as standalone packages while working with different problems of text data.
+The beautiful part of dupandas is that it's Matchers, Cleaners and Indexing functions can be used as standalone packages while working with text data.

 ## Installation